RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 "Trouble."
 Brun said, feeling less sure of her decision than she had been moments earlier.

 "No, Love.
 Don't call her that to her face.
-That's going to be funny when we 'look for Trouble' later, but she's probably having a real time of it."
+That's going to be funny when we 'look for Trouble' in the system later, but she's probably having a real time of it."
 Beth's serious voice hadn't survived the joke and she had immediately fallen back into her casual chatting voice customers never got to hear.

-"No promises.
+"No promises."
+Brun said with a smile as she noted the room number the computer spat out for Trouble's room and grabbed the corresponding key.

+"OK, I'll send a mass text to everyone so they know to play dumb if anyone comes by asking vague questions.
+Is it still raining?
+Gah, listen to it come down out there.
+I don't envy Trouble for having to travel out in this weather."
+Beth sounded like she was getting back into bed on the other end of the line.
+"Maybe I won't come by the office after all.
+OK, you're in charge Brunhilde, talk later."
+And Beth ended the call.

+Brun put the phone back on the receiver, and strode into the back room paths that lead to the kitchen to cook.

+Minutes later, with a hastily assembled plate of fried foods, plus a single ripe avocado that kept trying to roll off the plate, Brun approached the nap room door and hoped Trouble was still waiting for her beyond it.